-The Arch of Constantine was dedicated on July 25th, 315, to mark the 10th anniversary of the emperor Constantine's accession to power.
-The arch also served to commemorate his victory over his rival co-emperor, Maxentius, at the Milvian Bridge, on October 28th, 312.
+The Arch of Constantine was dedicated on July 25th, 315, to commemorate his victory over his rival co-emperor, Maxentius, at the Battle of the Milvian Bridge, on October 28th, 312.

 The Arch of Constantine spans what was once the Triumphal Way.
 The lengthy inscription explains its purpose: